JSischo/PyBer_Analysis/README.md

 # PyBer Ride Share Analysis
 ## Overview and Scope of the Analysis
 At the request of the PyBer companies CEO, we were to conduct an analysis of ride-sharing data for a given region.
 The main focus of this analysis was to look at and compare different key performance indicators for the rural, suburban and urban areas.
-The KPIs that we looked are were Total Fare by city type per week, total rides per area, avg fare per ride and average fare per driver per a given timeframe.
+The KPIs that we looked at were Total Fare by city type per week, total rides per area, avg fare per ride and average fare per driver per a given timeframe.
 ## Results
-Following is a comparison of the original school district analysis to the revised analysis once the 9th grade scores from Thomas High School have been removed.
+Following is a comparison and discussion of some key findings during the analysis of the rideshare data analysis.

   ![Ride Share Summary Data](/analysis/Rideshare_summary.png)
   >Key metrics for the different city types.